There is no doubt that people differ in levels of expertise and performance in various fields that most consider to be very difficult…

 - Talent can be developed by hard work.

-- My authentic dream is my power.
-My dream is the “big” thing that motivates me to define and do the “small” things everyday.
+- An authentic dream (the “big” thing) will propel you to do the “small” things everyday.

 - If my dream is authentic, it will pull me towards it… teaching me, giving me courage, enabling me to persevere through every obstacle (and there will be many).

 - In pursuit of that dream, I will discover many latent talents in the process.